-If a company is using a letter of credit in regard to their funding for abandonment, the financial instrument must meet the criteria included in the checklist below.
-Companies must file the letter of credit with the CER for approval by the Commission.
+If a company is using a letter of credit to set aside funds in regard to their funding for abandonment, the financial instrument must meet the criteria included in the checklist below.
+To obtain funds please fill out Companies must file the information included in or letter of credit with the CER for approval by the Commission.